izikeros/blog/content/posts/notes/git_checkout_orphan_gh_pages_performance_results.md

 ---
-Title: Keeping performance results in a separate Git branch using `git checkout --orphan`
-Slug: git-checkout-orphan-gh-pages-performance-results
+Category: note
 Date: 2025-10-24
 Modified: 2025-10-24
+Slug: git-checkout-orphan-gh-pages-performance-results
 Status: published
+Summary: Learn how to use `git checkout --orphan` to create a separate Git branch with no history, ideal for storing performance results or other generated content independently from your codebase.
+Discover the process and benefits of using orphan branches, including an example GitHub Actions workflow for publishing test results.
+ai_summary: true
 Tags: git, github-actions, ci, deployment, performance
-Category: note
+Title: Keeping performance results in a separate Git branch using `git checkout --orphan`
 ---
 ## Understanding orphan branches in Git

 There’s a lesser-known Git feature that allows you to start a branch with no history at all: